csiro-data-school/statistical-modelling/_episodes/01-intro.md

 * Leaf temperature measured.

 Two lots of t-tests to test effect of WT/ mutant by Normal / Drought.
 People confuse non-significant P-value with saying that they are the same.
 It's just that there is not enough evidence to say that they are different.
 Note here (discuss with Terry): one way this can occur is difference in sample sizes.

+3. Interpreting experimental results needs more than t-tests Research question: is crop yield of two turnip varieties differentially affected by planting density?

+Experimental set-up
+* 2 turnip varieties 32 observations / variety
+* 4 growing densities: 1, 2, 4, 8 kg/ha
+* 2 planting dates
+* outcome meausre: yield (kg/ha)

+Could do 4 t-tests.
+Or density 2 versus density 1.
+Etc. But does this address the question we're interested in?
+Specifically, the underlying patterns?

+4. Knowing how to combine information across subgroups can improve inference Comparing yield in five barley varieties (1930s) Experimental factors: 5 varieties of barley, 6 locations, 2 time points.
+Outcome measure: yield Done an anova...

+Note: year is also a source of variation 'controlling fo year' = comparing yields WITHIN year and combining differences location is an enormous source of variation.